 Make sure to meet and greet Pearl, the albino alligator.
 Her skin and eyes are completely white!
 Albino alligators cannot survive in the wild due to their coloring, so Pearl was rescued.
 They are so rare, that there are estimated to be less than 50 albino alligators in the entire world.

-Uncle Buck’s Fishbowl and Grill
+Eat at Uncle Buck’s Fishbowl and Grill

 One of the most fun things to do in Destin is to pay a visit to Uncle Buck’s Fishbowl and Grill.
 No, you won’t be stuck inside an actual fishbowl!
-But you will be immersed into an aquatic wonderland that will make you feel like you’re in the middle of the ocean!
+But you will be immersed in an aquatic wonderland that will make you feel like you’re in the middle of the ocean!

 Once you’ve had your fill, head over to the bowling alley.
 You heard us right, bowling alley!
-12 lanes are waiting for you with a fun underwater theme.
+Twelve lanes are waiting for you with a fun underwater theme.
 Wooden lanes, or “docks,” feature underwater scenery.
 Bowling balls are designed to look like mermaids and octopi.

-Hand-painted murals and fish hang and twirl from the ceiling.
+There are hand-painted murals and fish hang and twirl from the ceiling.
 The ball return machines look like dangerous sea creatures like sharks, gators, and dolphins!

-Fishing in Choctawhatchee Bay
+Fish in Choctawhatchee Bay

 Because Destin is known as the World’s Luckiest Fishing Village, you’ll find no better spot in Florida to drop a line and reel in a big one!
 Also known as the Billfish Capital of the Northern Gulf, fishing at Choctawhatchee Bay is one of the best things to do in Destin.